Pedro-rdn/Pedro-rdn/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on on Softeam as a Front-end Developer
+- 🔭 I’m currently working on on Sergipetec as a  Developer Flutter
-- 🌱 I’m currently learning Next.js, React-Native, Redux, Redux-Saga
+- 🌱 I’m currently learning Micro Frontedns, Provider, Bloc
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...  -->
 - 📫 How to reach me: peperdneto@gmail.com
-- ⚡ Fun fact: it is scientifically proven that tobey maguire is the best spider man

 <div>
   <a href="https://github.com/rafaballerini">